Biodiversity in Belize

 Zamia polymorpha

-There are several forms of Z.polymopha, which may or may not be independent species.
+There are several forms of Z. prasina, which may or may not be independent species.
 This "form" is found along the Macal River in the Mountain Pine Ridge area.
 It differs from the regular form by having more and narrower leaflets.
 There is usually a cluster of at least three leaves and the tuber-like root is not entirely subterranean and forms a short stem.
-The cones however, are indistinguishable from regular Z. polymorpha.
+As such these plants more resemble the Mexican Z. loddigesi.
+The cones however, are indistinguishable from regular Z. prasina.

 See 2008 research page